guiwoda/docs/README.md

 and also add *Aidkit* to the aliases

 	'Aidkit'		  => 'Codebryo\Aidkit\Support\Facades\Aidkit'

+and finally add following to the `autoload` array in your composer.json

+	"autoload": {
+		"classmap": [
+			...,
+			"app/Aidkit/"
+		]
+	}

 After that you can take a look at the command line.
 Calling <i class="icon-terminal"></i> `php artisan` will reveal a new command available for you.
 Now you can call